-Professional film stock have better latitude, are easier to push, and increased dynamic range, this is why they will cost you more.
+Pro film stock have greater latitude, are easier to push, and increased dynamic range, that is why pro-film costs more.

-You should expect to see a significant difference in businesses that sell it.
-Consumer film emulsions can generally be bought from big-box stores and pharmacies in meager amounts.
-Pro film stocks often need to be ordered from a photography store or online retailer.
+You should expect a disparity in where film can be purchased.
+Consumer film stocks can quite often be obtained from big-box stores and pharmacies in limited quantities.
+Pro film stocks needs to be bought from a online retailer or photography store.

-The less light there is available to properly expose an image, the bigger the ISO of the film will need to be.
-This comes at the expense of noticeably increased film grain.
+The less light there’s available to expose an image, the higher the ISO of the film will have to be.
+This comes at the cost of more film grain.

-ISO 100 and slower films (ISO 50, ISO 25, etc) are often troublesome to shoot handheld in the N4004.
-They will probably be longer will be longer than what you are able to handhold without producing motion blur unless you're working in full sun.
+ISO 100 and slower films (ISO 25, ISO 50, etc) may be troublesome to shoot handheld in the N4004.
+The will likely take longer will be longer than what you could handhold without producing motion blur unless you are out in full sun.

-Latitude is the range of stops a film can be overexposed while still holding onto usable photographs.
-Pro film stocks have a greater latitude paired with a somewhat increased price.
+Latitude is the number of stops film can be overexposed while maintaining usable results.
+Professional film emulsions have a greater latitude to go along with a somewhat higher price.

-Dynamic range represents the range between the shadows and highlights details of a photograph that can be recorded.
-Areas of a photo that do not fit in this range will be seen as totally black underexposed shadows or solid white overexposed highlights.
+The range between the shadows and highlights details of a picture is known as dynamic range.
+Parts of a picture that fall out of this range will be seen as totally white overexposed highlights or completely black underexposed shadows.

-A bigger dynamic range is advantageous since a larger range helps make shooting in varied lighting conditions easier.
+A larger dynamic range is advantageous since it makes working in varied lighting situations easier.